mikenye/docker-split2flac/README.md

 "split2flac splits one big APE/FLAC/TTA/WV/WAV audio image (or a collection of such files, recursively) with CUE sheet into FLAC/M4A/MP3/OGG_VORBIS/OPUS/WAV tracks with tagging, renaming, charset conversion of cue sheet, album cover images.
 It also uses configuration file, so no need to pass a lot of arguments every time, only an input file.
 Should work in any POSIX-compliant shell."

-Set up by running: ducker pull mikenye/split2facc
+Set up by running: docker pull mikenye/split2facc

 To use, set up a bash alias, etc: alias split2flac='docker run -v "$(pwd)":/workdir -it --rm mikenye/split2flac'